Roboy/roboy_dialog/docs/system_architecture/1_Core.rst

 The Dialog System Core
 **********************

-The Dialog System Core takes care of spawning, deleting and managing *Conversations*, initializing and providing all necessary static core features and services like the memory, the NLU, Statemachine, etc. to *Conversations*.
+The Dialog System Core takes care of spawning, deleting and managing *Conversations*, initializing and providing all necessary static core features and services like the memory, the NLU, StateMachine, etc. to *Conversations*.
 Its heart is the *ConversationManager*, which is accompanied by the external services of *Memory* and *NLU* and the *InputDevices* and *OutputDevices* which provide interfaces to communication channels which we call *World Interfaces*, since the Roboy Dialog System may interface the world through these.

 .. image:: images/DialogSystem_Core.png